vicenttto/odin-recipes/README.md

 Hello, Im a beginner in the IT area, this repo will prove my skills as a noob learner.
-Therefore, this will not be as good as it should, but at least Im training myself and work hard to improve myself.
+Therefore, this will not be as good as it should, but at least Im training myself and work hard to improve.
 Greetings.
 Vicenttto.